markusheimerl/imitate/README.md

-# transformer
+# control
-A minimal decoder transformer implementation
+A quadcopter controller